 Spring is just around the corner and to celebrate the International Day For Monuments and Sites on April 18th, we have put together a list of five of the best landmarks you will not want to miss in the UK when the sun is shining!

-If you are interested in studying in the UK and visiting some of the most famous landmarks and sights in the world, why not arrange a free consultation in London or Manchester with our international consultants?
+If you are interested in studying in the UK and visiting some of the most famous landmarks and sights in the world, why not arrange a free consultation?
 They can help make you aware of different universities, subjects and funding opportunities in the UK, advising you on the best course of action for your future.

 Top 5 Places to Visit in the UK as an International Student